Geborgen/nordic-souls/README.md

 - Other Wabbajack list authors for their help and inspiration
 - The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support
 - Everyone who has played the list that has helped in some way, by finding issues and contributing ideas
-- ThwartAbyss54 for banner background
+- ThwartAbyss54 for the banner background
 - Based Department (you know who you are)